Short-maturity options on realized variance in local-stochastic volatility models: Model Setup

 We first assume that $\eta(\cdot),\mu(\cdot)$ and $\sigma(\cdot)$ are uniformly bounded for simplicity.

 \begin{assumption} We assume that $\eta(\cdot),\mu(\cdot)$ and $\sigma(\cdot)$ are uniformly bounded:

 \end{assumption}

-We also assume that $\eta(\cdot)$ is decreasing, which satisfies the leverage effect in finance.
+In the remainder of the paper, we often further assume that $\eta(\cdot)$ is decreasing, which will be stated explicitly where this is assumed, such that our model satisfies the leverage effect in finance.
 More precisely, when $\eta(\cdot)$ is not a constant function, we assume that $\eta(\cdot)$ is strictly decreasing so that its inverse function $\eta^{-1}(\cdot)$ exists.
-We also provide the following assumptions on Lipschitz continuity.
+We also provide the following assumptions about the Lipschitz continuity.

 \begin{assumption} We assume that $\eta$ is $\ell_{\eta}$-Lipschitz and $\sigma$ is $\ell_{\sigma}$-Lipschitz. \end{assumption}